knu-lcbc/RetroTRAE/README.md

-## RetroTRAE: Retrosynthetic Translation ofo Atomic Environments with Transformer
+## RetroTRAE: Retrosynthetic Translation of Atomic Environments with Transformer
 We present a new single-step retrosynthesis prediction method, viz.
 RetroTRAE, using fragment-based tokenization and the Transformer architecture.
 RetroTRAE predicts reactant candidates by learning the changes of atom environments (AEs) associated with the chemical reaction.
 AEs are the ideal stand-alone chemically meaningful building blocks providing a high-resolution molecular representation.
 Describing a molecule with a set of AEs establishes a clear relationship between translated product-reactant pairs due to the conservation of atoms in the reactions.
 Our approach introduces a novel scheme for fragmental and topological descriptors to be used as natural inputs for retrosynthetic prediction tasks.

 <hr style="background: transparent; border: 0.2px dashed;"/>